COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 Treatment at a Walk-In Clinic, Immediate Care Center or Emergency Department shouldn’t be a substitute for a regular physical with your primary care physician.
 Getting regular check-ups will help you stay healthy for the long haul (even with the occasional bump in the road).

-Our 24/7 Emergency Departments — located in Elmhurst, Naperville and Plainfield —combine modern technology with comfort and care.
+Our Emergency Departments (EDs) located in Elmhurst and Naperville, and a freestanding emergency center in Plainfield, combine modern technology with comfort and care.
+Learn more.

 Learn more from Healthy Driven Chicago: